Turkey – Much More Than Expected. (Pt.1) Med-Tourism Convention & 1st Class Hospitals in Istanbul and Ankara

 I had a wonderful afternoon, “Soaking with the Natives”.

-Now that I’ve been, I clearly understand my female friends response, “I would revisit Turkey in a heartbeat”.
+Now that I’ve been, I clearly understand my female friends’ response, “I would revisit Turkey in a heartbeat”.
 Like me, they’ve been enchanted by generous Turkish hospitality and the easy charm of Turkish men, in particular.
-What ever it is, and wowever it’s cultivated, I sure wish there was more of it in the world.
+Whatever it is, it’s cultivated.
+I sure wish there was more of it in the world.

-I left Ankara on a Mecedes Bus (w/wifi) continuing inland to Denizili and Palmulkala for a few magical days before I got back on the Roman Coastal Route for a weekend in legendary Bodrum.
+I left Ankara on a Mercedes Bus (w/wifi) continuing inland to Denizli and Pamukkale for a few magical days before I got back on the Roman Coastal Route for a weekend in legendary Bodrum.